 Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 Are parks too crowded for you?
-Want to get out to sea and chillax?
+Want to kayak and chill?
 Get kayaking!

-With the opening up of reservoirs for recreational water sports, kayaking has emerge to become one of the fastest growing activity in water sports.
+With the opening up of reservoirs for recreational water sports, kayaking have emerge to become one of the fastest growing sports in water sports.

 Paddle Lodge @ MacRitchie & Pandan Reservoir

 Enjoy a relaxing kayak session at MacRitchie Reservoir, Singapore oldest reservoir.

 Operated by the Singapore Canoe Federation (SCF), Paddle Lodge offers a range of kayaks for rental.
 Kayak orientation programmes as well as the personal skills star award course are also taught by SCF at the Paddle Lodge and Kallang Water Sports Centre.

 Cap off your day at MacRitchie Reservoir with a hike along the MacRitchie boardwalk!

 Note: SCF also operates Paddle Lodge at Pandan Reservoir.

 Paddle Lodge @ MacRitchie Reservoir: Reservoir Road Singapore 570000